The leaflet is detailed below, or you can download the 'Radical Hysterectomy' leaflet in PDF.

-There is an increased risk of retention after a radical hysterectomy (open or laparoscopic) than compared to a standard hysterectomy.
-Because of this we usually leave the catheter in the bladder for 6-7 days after the operation.
-Most women are ready to go home before the catheter is ready for removal, so we would usually aim to send you home with the catheter in place with a small leg bag under your trousers, with a plan to return for a Trial without Catheter (TWOC) a few days later.
-When you return and your catheter has been removed, you have an ultrasound scan on the ward.
+We usually leave the catheter in the bladder for 5-7 days after the operation as there is an increased risk of retention after a radical hysterectomy than compared to a standard hysterectomy.
+We would usually aim to send you home with the catheter in place with a small leg bag under your trousers, with a plan to return for a Trial without Catheter (TWOC) a few days later.
+When you return and your catheter has been removed, you will have an ultrasound scan.
 This will look at whether you are emptying your bladder completely.
 It is important not to retain urine in your bladder, as it will become infected.
 If the scan shows you are retaining urine a catheter will be put back in and left for 1-2 weeks.
 This will allow your bladder time to go back to normal.
 Should you still be not emptying completely we will show you how to pass a small temporary catheter yourself.
-Again this is only usually needed for a short period of time.
+Again, this is only usually needed for a short period of time.

 ‘Wind Pain’ / Delayed Bowel Function

 The operation can affect your bowel function and cause increased wind pain.
 This can cause pain in the abdomen, shoulder and back.
 Eating small quantities, especially of fruit and vegetables, and drinking plenty of fluid will help to re-establish your normal bowel movements.
 Painkillers and moving about will also ease the discomfort.